EditB/100-days-of-code/r2-log.md

 ## R2D6 - 15/4/18
 - Still following the react tdd tutorial and keep creating tests before adding elements/code to fulfill the tests.

+## R2D7-8 - 16-7/4/18
+- React tutorial; also went through some of my older react code to refresh common code patterns.

+## R2D9 - 18/4/18
+- React - started to create my own tests and solutions, to add an undelete functionality.